-Based upon our review, all of our current executive officers' and directors' required Section 16 filings during 2016 were filed on a timely basis, except for the following: Trevor F. Lauer, President and Chief Operating Officer of DTE Electric Company, filed one Form 4 reporting one transaction three days late.
+Based upon our review, all of our current executive officers' and directors' required Section 16 filings during 2017 were filed on a timely basis.

 Security Ownership of Certain Beneficial Owners

 The following table sets forth information regarding the only persons or groups known to the Company to be beneficial owners of more than 5% of our outstanding common stock.